nacin023/usada-doping-analysis/README.md

 ## Background and Overview

 ### Project Context:
 This project analyzes doping violations in sports using data from the United States Anti-Doping Agency (USADA).
 The data encompasses sanctions from 2014 to 2024, focusing on American athletes and international athletes tested/sanctioned by USADA on US soil.
-The project aims to explore trends in doping violations, identify key patterns, and present actionable insights to drive further anti-doping education.
+The project aims to explore trends in doping violations, identify key patterns,present insights to improve anti-doping education procotols, and raise substance awareness.

 ### Main Goal:
 To uncover the drivers and relationships behind doping violations across various sports, substances, and years, ultimately informing strategies to reduce positive doping cases.